cgpalmer/ms3-project-2/README.md

 User as a charity or researcher (professional user)| Expected outcome | Actual outcome
 --------- | --------------- | ---
-1. As a profession user, I want to be able to see some statistics about my search so I can compare them to other searches.
+1. As a profession user, I want to be able to see some statistics about my search so I can compare them to other searches. | Design is responsive and readable | True

 ### General testing